d-oit/blip_mistral_image_description_output/README.md

 - Generate image descriptions using BLIP and Mistral Vision API.
 - Translate descriptions into multiple languages (currently supports English, Spanish, French, German, Italian, Japanese, and Chinese).
-- Approve and cache descriptions for future use (approved_images_cache.json).
+- Approve and cache descriptions for future use.
 - Configure and generate output in a specified format.

 ## Technologies Used